studyathome-internationally/hub/docs/e-learning-sharing/faq.md

 ### How can I enroll for a course?

-In order to enroll for a course, you must send an application to the StudyATHome team.
-The application will be approved by the coordinators of the home university and forwarded to the coordinators of the host university, by e-mail.
+In order to enroll for a course, you must send an application to the StudyATHome team. **After the application deadline**, the application will be approved (**nomination**) by the coordinators of the home university (see [selection criteria](#what-are-the-applicant-selection-criteria)) and forwarded to the coordinators of the host university, by e-mail.

 You can enroll for a course by clicking the ```Enroll Now``` button on the details page of the course.
 Then you will get to the [enrollment page](/courses/enroll/).
 At the enrollment page you will have to

-1. Select the course
-2. Select the home university (your university)
+1. Select the home university (your university)
+2. Select the course
 3. Consent to processing of personal data
 4. Click on ```Write E-Mail```

+### What are the applicant selection criteria?

+The applicants will be nominated by their international coordinators using the following criteria:

+1. Students must be in the 3^rd^ semester when doing the virtual exchange.
+The application can be done earlier already.
+2. Grade Point Average (arithmetic average) of previously finished semester.
+E.g. When applying for an exchange in the 3^rd^ semester, the grades of the 1^st^ semester will be considered.

 ### The course starts before my semester start.
 Can I enroll nevertheless?